Ch1nv/customer-segmentation/README.md

 ### Senior Wealth-Diverse Elites (Group 3)
-This cluster represents a mature and experienced population with diverse financial behaviors, ranging from highly frugal to relatively affluent consumers.
+This cluster represents a mature and experienced population with diverse financial behaviors, ranging from highly frugal individuals to relatively affluent consumers.
+The clear polarization in spending patterns suggests significant variation in financial capacity and lifestyle preferences within this group.

 **Business Insight:**
 This segment requires differentiated strategies.
 High-spending individuals may respond well to premium healthcare, luxury services, and personalized experiences, while low-spending individuals may prioritize essential services, affordability, and reliability.
 Segmentation within this group is crucial to effectively address their diverse financial behaviors.